NMDGF Conservation News

 The latest conservation news and press releases from New Mexico Game and Fish.
 Department-wide news can be found under Home → NMDGF News.

 Following is a selected project highlight from the Share with Wildlife mission to assist all New Mexico wildlife in need, no matter what species.
-Helping Wildlife in Southeastern New Mexico Do you live in southeastern New Mexico?
+New Mexico Wildlife Rescue Inc.’s Holiday Wild Event Do you want to learn more about how wildlife rehabilitation works and about some of the raptors that migrate through New Mexico?
 Do you want to know what you can do if you find a bird or other animal that appears to be sick or injured?
-If you live in the Carlsbad area or Chaves, Eddy, Lea, Lincoln, or Otero Counties, then the Desert Willow Wildlife Rehabilitation Center (DWWRC) is the place to call to get your questions about injured or orphaned wildlife answered and the place to bring these animals if Center staff so advises.
-Wildlife ambassador, Mr. Peabody the pelican.
-(Ginny Seamster) The Center is located at 512 East Fiesta Drive in Carlsbad and has highly skilled staff and enclosures for housing a diversity of wildlife while they are being rehabilitated. [...]
+If you live in the Albuquerque area, then Wildlife Rescue Inc. of New Mexico is the place to call to get your questions about injured or orphaned wildlife answered and the place to visit in after Thanksgiving for their Holiday Wild event Holiday Wild sign.
+(Ginny Seamster) Wildlife Rescue is based at the Rio Grande Nature Center State Park and has a vast network of trained wildlife rehabbers who they [...]